trane-project/trane-project.github.io/src/concepts.md

   filter are considered as mastered so that the scheduler can continue the search.
 For example, a user might want to only practice exercises from lessons and courses for the guitar and in a specific key.
+- Dependent filter: Given a set of courses or lessons, Trane will search for exercises in those and all the units that are dependent on them.
+For example, a user might want to practice exercises from all the lessons with intermediate or higher difficulty while skipping easier lessons.
+- Dependency filter: Given a set of courses or lessons and a depth, Trane will search for all the units that are dependent on the given units up to the given depth.
+For example, a student that encounters some difficulties in a course, might want to practice exercises from the course and all the units that immediately precede it to refresh their memory.

 ### Review List